 5. Seattle Pacific University

 We hope this article on the cheapest universities in Seattle was helpful.
-Make sure also to check out the Study in the USA page and the Available Programs for International Students in the USA for more programs and learning opportunities in the United States!
+Make sure also to check out the Study in the USA page and the Available Courses for International Students for more programs and learning opportunities in the United States!

 About the Author: Hyun Lee